beet-software/dorm/README.md

 final User user = await dorm.users.repository.peek(userId);
 ~~~

+For a unidirectional primary-to-replica setup, wrap adapted change-tracking
+targets in `SynchronizedEngine` from `dorm_sync`.
+Reads remain on the primary
+unless a finite-read fallback policy classifies its error as available for a
+replica; streams and distributed transactions are intentionally not switched.
+See [Synchronize database engines](docs/docs/reference/synchronization.md) for the delivery, outbox, fallback, and identity rules.

 The generated `Dorm` facade and model declarations can stay the same while an
 application evaluates another engine.
 This is the main portability boundary: